Buying at Auction

 All purchases to be removed from the Saleroom by Midday on the Friday after the sale, storage charges will apply otherwise

 Condition reports are provided upon request and the absence of a report on the website does not imply that a lot is without imperfections.
 Condition reports are provided on the understanding that they are carried out to the best of our ability and that these reports refer solely to the condition, not the age or attribution, of a lot.
 Books are sold as seen, and are not guaranteed to be complete.
 Condition reports should in no case be considered a replacement for viewing in person or a service for which we accept any liability whatsoever.

 Viewing takes place the day prior to each auction from 10am – 7pm, and offers the chance to see lots up close.
 We strongly recommend that, where possible, you attend the viewing and examine the lots you are interested in.
 If you are unable to attend viewings, the condition report and descriptions in the catalogue should give you a good idea of what you’re bidding on and you can always call or email us with any questions you have.

 Please note, to enter the Home & Garden Auction at Penkridge you will need to show a catalogue either on a mobile device or one that you have printed from the website.
 Alternatively you can purchase one from the saleroom for £1 at the viewing or on the sale day.

 When you register, you will be assigned your own bidding number against which all lots you purchase will be logged for collection.
-If registering in person, you will need to bring along a recognised form of ID (driver’s licence or utility bill).
+If registering in person, you will need to bring along a recognised form of ID (driver’s licence or utility bill) and proof of address.

 Buyer’s premium is charged on top of the hammer price at 17.5% + VAT (21% inclusive).